 What shouldn’t I do if I suffer a personal injury?

 Do not sign anything without consulting a personal injury attorney.
-Do not attempt to negotiate with an insurance company (your own or the other party’s) without consulting a personal injury attorney.
-Do not make any kind of statement, even one that the insurance company rep or another party tells you is “off the record” without consulting a personal injury attorney.
+Do not attempt to negotiate with an insurance company (your own or the other party’s) without consulting an attorney.
+Do not make any kind of statement, even one that the insurance company rep or another party tells you is “off the record” without consulting an attorney.
 Do not downplay your personal injuries before you know the extent of them—it’s not always immediately apparent how serious your personal injuries are, and if you’ve said you were “fine” at the scene, that may come back to haunt you.

-The bottom line is that it is best to get advice from a personal injury attorney before taking any kind of action outside of seeking medical attention.
+The bottom line is that it is best to get advice from a attorney before taking any kind of action outside of seeking medical attention.

 Why shouldn’t I deal with insurance companies on my own?

 No insurance company has your best interest at heart.
 The business of an insurance company is to take in as many premiums as possible while paying out as few claims as possible.
 Their representatives are trained to minimize or outright deny your claim, and they employ a variety of tactics to accomplish that—sometimes even pretending to be on your side and want to help you get your claim resolved quickly.
 An experienced personal injury attorney knows how to work with and against insurance companies in your best interest.

 Immediately after your injury would be ideal.
 If it is past that point and you haven’t already contacted a personal injury attorney, the second-best time is now.
 Simply fill out the free case evaluation form on the Contact page or contact the office by phone at (386) 223-1651, and a free consultation will be set at your convenience.